Shivashant25/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 The Azure Digital Twins Explorer is a Node.js-based single-page web application that you will run on your computer.
 This application connects to an Azure Digital Twins instance and provides features to manage models and twins instances (along with their properties).
 Azure Digital Twins Explorer provides visualizations of the twins graph, editing twin instance properties and running queries across the twins graph.

-1. In a new tab or web browser window, visit the [Azure Digital Twins Explorer GitHub repository](https://github.com/Azure-Samples/digital-twins-explorer/tree/main/).

-2. Follow the steps in the [**Getting Started** -> Running digital-twins-explorer locally](https://github.com/Azure-Samples/digital-twins-explorer/tree/main/#running-digital-twins-explorer-locally) section of this page, beginning with step 2 (we already have an Azure Digital Twins service instance) to step 6.
+1. When running locally, Azure Digital Twins Explorer will use Azure default credentials.
+In order to authenticate, you can run, for example, **az login** in any command prompt.
+When you later run Azure Digital Twins Explorer, it will pick up the credentials.
+Alternatively, you can sign into Visual Studio Code.

+2. Select the **Download ZIP** button to download a .zip file of this sample code to your machine.
+Unzip the **digital-twins-explorer-<branch>.zip** folder, and extract the files.
+Alternatively, you can clone the repository.

+3. From a command prompt in the `client/src` folder, run `npm install`.
+This will retrieve all dependencies
+    >**IMPORTANT!** Due to a dependency on the `npm-force-resolutions` package to mitigate an underlying security issue you will not be able to install under any path that contains a space.
+For more information, see this GitHub [issue](https://github.com/rogeriochaves/npm-force-resolutions/issues/17).

+4. From the same command prompt, run `npm run start`.
+    > By default, the app runs on port 3000.
+To customize the port, change the run command.
+For example, to use port 8080:
+    >  * Linux/Mac (Bash): `PORT=8080 npm run start`
+    >  * Windows (cmd): `set PORT=8080 && npm run start`
+    > Note: Your Azure Digital Twins app registration must have a reply URL using the same port you are using - e.g. localhost:7000 if that is the port you are using.
+5. Your browser should open and the app should appear.

-3. With the Azure Digital Twins Explorer application running locally, the web application will display a modal window where you will enter the host name value for your Azure Digital Twins service instance.
+6. With the Azure Digital Twins Explorer application running locally, the web application will display a modal window where you will enter the host name value for your Azure Digital Twins service instance.
 Be sure to pre-pend the host name value with **https://**, then select **Save**.

    ![A modal window is displayed prompting for the host name URL of the Azure Digital Twins service instance.](media/adtexplorer_hostnameentry.png "Azure Digital Twins Explorer Host Name Entry")